flame-engine/flame/doc/flame/structure.md

 }
 ```

-The file structure Flame would expect to find the files in would be:
+The following file structure is where Flame would expect to find the files:

 ```text
 .